OpenScraping/openscraping-lib-nodejs/README.md

 Name                                         | Purpose | Example
 -------------------------------------------- | ------- | --------------
 MergeTextArrayIntoSingleText                      | Expects an array of strings as input, and outputs a single string that concatenates all strings from the input array.
 Each string is trimmed.
 If an array item is empty, it is ignored.
-The transformation concatenated strings using a single space character. | [Here](https://github.com/OpenScraping/openscraping-lib-nodejs/blob/master/test/merge-text-array-into-single-text.json)
+The transformation concatenates strings using a single space character. | [Here](https://github.com/OpenScraping/openscraping-lib-nodejs/blob/master/test/merge-text-array-into-single-text.json)